-Florence is one of my favorite cities in Italy, if not in all of Europe.
-It’s a bit of a challenge with kids given the sophisticated tourist attractions, however, with meticulous planning (see Nancy’s tips for cities with kids), you can make this city approachable and fun.
+Florence is one of our favorite cities in Italy, if not in all of Europe.
+It’s a bit of a challenge with kids given the sophisticated tourist attractions; however, with meticulous planning (see our tips for cities with kids), you can make this city approachable and fun.
 In this post, we’ve outlined what to do in Florence, Italy, with kids, from the major sites to the quieter streets and piazzas.

-The magnificent city of Florence has so many marvels to explore that planning a family trip to the city can seem a bit overwhelming.
-Yet the beauty of this Renaissance city, perched proudly on the Arno and nestled amid iconic villa-adorned hills, is not lost on the little ones.
+The magnificent city of Florence has so many marvels to explore that planning a family trip there can seem a bit overwhelming.
+Yet the beauty of this Renaissance city, perched proudly on the Arno River and nestled amid iconic villa-adorned hills, is not lost on the little ones.
 Our travel advisors love arranging a private Florence tour for families, so that a guide can give our clients a custom introduction to the city.

 Nor are the wonders of the local art and architecture.
-With thoughtful planning that involves the children in crafting a family-friendly itinerary, Florence will inspire lifetime memories for the entire family in a lively, exciting environment in which museums and historical sites are increasingly providing more and more unique exhibits and educational programs designed just for children.
+With thoughtful planning that involves the children in crafting a family-friendly itinerary, Florence will inspire lifetime memories in a lively, exciting environment in which museums and historical sites are providing more and more unique exhibits and educational programs designed just for children.

-When staying in the city during high-traffic months such as the summer, the Oltrarno district just across the river from the Ponte Vecchio is typically less crowded and offers a variety of less-touristy dining choices serving authentic Tuscan cuisine, as well as convenient supermarkets.
-The Oltrarno is also much easier to access by if you are traveling by car than many of the districts in the historical center with restricted traffic limitations, although parking is costly.
+When staying in the city during high-traffic seasons such as the summer, the Oltrarno district, just across the river from the Ponte Vecchio, is typically less crowded.
+It also offers a variety of less touristy dining choices serving authentic Tuscan cuisine, as well as convenient supermarkets.
+The Oltrarno is much easier to access by car than many of the districts in the historical center with restricted traffic limitations, though parking is costly.

-This neighborhood also boasts some great kid-friendly sites with kids like the Boboli Gardens at Palazzo Pitti, with lots of wide open space for the little ones to explore, climb trees, people watch, and play games.
+This neighborhood also boasts some great kid-friendly sites, like the Boboli Gardens at Palazzo Pitti — lots of wide-open space for little ones to explore, climb trees, people-watch and play games.
 The Boboli Gardens are a great spot for a picnic (there is a supermarket directly across the street).
-During summer evenings, consider peering into the courtyard of Palazzo Pitti on our way home from dinner – you might be lucky enough to catch a glimpse of the musical performances produced here, preferably while polishing off a gelato from one of our favorites: the Gelateria Santa Trinità directly across from the Ponte Santa Trinità — try the dark chocolate (fondente).
+During summer evenings, consider peering into the courtyard of Palazzo Pitti on your way home from dinner.
+You might be lucky enough to catch a glimpse of the musical performances produced here, preferably while polishing off a gelato from one of our favorites: Gelateria Santa Trinità directly across from the Ponte Santa Trinità.
+Try the dark chocolate (fondente)!

 In planning your daily schedule, present the children with fun visual maps so that they have a sense of what’s in store for the day, and be careful not too pack too much in.
-A leisurely stroll through the side streets and time for multiple consecutive rides on the Antique Carousel in Piazza Repubblica can be just as enjoyable as shuffling through the halls of the Uffizi.
+A leisurely stroll through the side streets and time for multiple rides on the antique carousel in Piazza della Repubblica can be just as enjoyable as shuffling through the halls of the Uffizi Gallery.

-If you do plan to visit the Uffizi Gallery, buy tickets considerably in advance, and peruse through the museum’s exhibits on the Uffizi website with the kids in advance your visit so that they will be excited when they are able to identify some of the masterpieces in person.
-Rather than visiting every item in every room, pause to admire certain select pieces and chat with the kids about their opinions of certain features such as animals or flowers depicted, or facial expressions.
+If you do plan to visit the Uffizi, buy tickets well in advance, and peruse the museum’s exhibits on the Uffizi website with the kids in advance of your visit — they will be excited when they are able to identify some of the masterpieces in person.
+Rather than visiting every item in every room, pause to admire select pieces and chat with the kids about their opinions of certain features, such as animals, flowers or facial expressions.

 Another favorite for our family is the cloister and church at San Marco in Piazza San Marco, where the kids can see famous paintings and frescoes in the setting in which they were intended for, such as Fra Angelico’s Annunciation.
 San Marco is also an instructive example of the alignment of art and architecture that ultimately came to define the city as a hallmark of its timeless glory.